 Site 2 is being monitored for flow, temperature, and turbidity of the combined discharge from the Chestnut Lane subdivision.
 Flowrate (via a pre-calibrated Thel Mar weir) and temperature have been reported reliably over the last two years.
-Until early November 2015, turbidity reported continuously and was generally reasonable with the exception of short duration spikes that appear to be anomalous.
+Until early November 2015 (Year 1), turbidity reported continuously and was generally reasonable with the exception of short duration spikes that appear to be anomalous.
 It was at this time that the turbidity sensor reported increasingly unrealistic values.
 As part of field maintenance in late November 2015, it was determined that the sensor needed to be cleaned.
 The sensor eye had been obscured by floating debris.
 The sensor was cleaned and reported in an expected range.

-At some point during an extreme discharge event in early 2016, the Thel-Mar weir was dislodged from the location where it was originally installed by, and then later recovered, by City staff in a downstream manhole.
+At some point during an extreme discharge event in early 2016 (Year 2), the Thel-Mar weir was dislodged from the location where it was originally installed by, and then later recovered, by City staff in a downstream manhole.
 The cause of the large discharge event and the inability of the weir to resist this flowrate is unknown.
 Then in March 2016, the cables for the sensors at this site were severed.
 The cause of this issue is unknown.
 After the severing of the cables, the turbidity sensor required rehabilitation, which took approximately 2 months.
 The weir and sensors were reinstalled in June 2016 in a downstream manhole, a location preferred by the City.
 As a result, flowrate estimates between January and June 2016 are not reliable, while no data are available between March and June 2016.
+Since the equipment was rehabilitated and reinstalled in June 2016, all sensors were stable and recording continuously through until 2017 (Year 3).